kyma-project/istio/docs/user/02-operations/01-40-ingress-egress-traffic.md

 Currently no Egress limitations are implemented, meaning that all applications deployed in the Kyma cluster can access outside resources without limitations.

->**NOTE:** In the case of connection problems with external services, it may be required to create a [Service Entry](https://istio.io/latest/docs/reference/config/networking/service-entry/) object to register the service.
+>**NOTE:** In the case of connection problems with external services, it may be required to create an [Service Entry](https://istio.io/latest/docs/reference/config/networking/service-entry/) object to register the service.